School temperatures: guidance

 There's no legal minimum or maximum temperature

 Schools should follow government guidance on workplace temperatures, which requires a 'reasonable' indoor temperature.
-For classrooms (i.e. places where people aren't doing physical work) the guidance says this is 16ºC.
+For classrooms (i.e. places where people aren't doing physical work) the guidance says this is a minimum of 16ºC.

 There's no guidance on maximum temperature, but your emergency or critical incident plan must cover 'severe weather' - for example, heatwaves.